petr-kus/pytest-in-robotframework/README.md

 from selenium.webdriver.common.by import By import time

-import pytest_in_robotframework #EXAMPLE USAGE - must import!
+from pytest_in_robotframework import pytest_execute #EXAMPLE USAGE - must import!